-20+ Restaurants With Creative Outdoor Dining Setups For NYC Families to Enjoy
+20+ Restaurants For Family-Friendly Outdoor Dining in NYC

-New Yorkers have proven their hardiness time and again in the 11+ months since the pandemic struck, altering nearly every aspect of city living, but perhaps nowhere is that hardiness more clearly on display than when it comes to eating out.
-These local restaurants have weathered the storm (literally and figuratively) with their creative outdoor dining setups, and New Yorkers have shown up day and night, in snow, rain, and under sunny skies to enjoy a night out, literally.
+New Yorkers have proven their hardiness time and again in the year and a half since the pandemic struck, altering nearly every aspect of city living, but perhaps nowhere is that hardiness more clearly on display than when it comes to eating out.
+These local restaurants have weathered the storm (literally and figuratively) with their creative, heated outdoor dining setups, and New Yorkers have shown up day and night, in snow, rain, and under sunny skies to enjoy a night out, literally.

-Though indoor dining is back on, and capacity increases again soon, these outdoor setups are sticking around, getting New Yorkers through the winter with a restaurant-quality meal, cool ambiance, and a tale for the ages—not to mention safety and comfort.
+Though indoor dining is back on for vaccinated patrons, these outdoor dining setups are sticking around, getting New Yorkers through the changing seasons with a restaurant-quality meal, cool ambiance, and a tale for the ages—not to mention safety and comfort.

-You can find more great family-friendly restaurant picks in our Restaurant Guide, and remember, these venues have faced a pandemic roller-coaster, so tip generously.
-If you prefer to stay in, consider ordering takeout or delivery instead from a local restaurant.
+You can find more great spots in our Family-Friendly Restaurant Guide, and remember, these venues have faced a pandemic roller-coaster, so tip generously.
+If you prefer to stay in, consider ordering takeout or delivery from a local restaurant.

-It's a good idea to visit each restaurant's website before stepping out to review any specific guidelines, too, and definitely bundle up.
+It's a good idea to visit each restaurant's website to review any specific guidelines, too, and definitely bundle up.
 While these outdoor dining setups help, they don't quite manage to replicate the magic of indoor heating.

 Enjoy a breathtaking view of the Empire State Building from the dining igloos at the 230 Fifth Rooftop.